yigitkonur/n8n-cli/README.md

 # Build
 npm run build

-# Test
+# Run locally
-npm test
+node dist/cli.js --help
 ```

 ---

 <div align="center">

-**Built with 🔥 because "Could not find property option" is not helpful.**
+**Built with 🔥 for AI agents that are tired of MCP complexity.**

+**This is what happens when you build infrastructure for agents, not just humans.**

 MIT © [Yiğit Konur](https://github.com/yigitkonur)